Windows OS Hub

 If this error appears, first of all, try to fix the problem with booting the OS using the Startup Repair mode that can be started from the Windows Recovery Environment (Windows RE).

-If the automatic repair using Startup Repair didn’t help, boot your computer from Windows boot/installation disk or in the WinRE environment (Repair your computer -> Troubleshoot -> Advanced options -> Command Prompt).
+If the automatic repair using Startup Repair didn’t help, boot your computer from the Windows boot/installation media or in the WinRE environment (Repair your computer -> Troubleshoot -> Advanced options -> Command Prompt).
 Start a command prompt, try to create a new BCD file, and update the MBR record from scratch.

 In this example, I will use the Windows 10 installation disk.
 Change the primary boot device to a DVD drive or USB flash drive with Windows setup files in the BIOS settings (depending on which device you want to boot the computer from).
 Boot your computer from the Windows install image and press Shift + F10 on the language selection screen.
 You will see a command prompt.